so natural So Vegan Noni Eyelash Ampoule

 Biotin is water-soluble.
 It can be found in foods such as fish, eggs, dairy, nuts, and meat.
 Vitamin H stands for "haar" and "haut".
 These are the German words for hair and skin.

-Learn more about BiotinCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about BiotinCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.